humanoidsbv/team-awesome-amijs/README.md

 npm run dev
 ```

-To run tests using Cypress and Jest, run either
+To run tests using Cypress and Jest, use either

 ```
 npm run test